jcoene/operable/README.md

 f3 = f1 + f2  # => #<First a: 3, b: 5>
 f3.second     # => #<Second c: 3, d: 5>
 ```

+This feature now works with ActiveRecord as well.

 ## Enhancements and Pull Requests